On compactifications of the SL(2,C) character varieties of punctured surfaces: Introduction

-In Section~\ref{Fil-from-int}, we introduce a class of filtrations on $\tn{Sk}_{g,n}$ that arise from intersection numbers of multi-curves with a collection of paths/curves.

-\begin{definition} Given integers $g\geq 0$ and $n>0$ with $2g+n\geq 3$, a so-called \textbf{ideal triangulation} of $\Si_{g,n}$ is a triangulation $\De$ of the closed surface $\Si=\ov\Si_{g,n}$ such that the set of vertices $V(\De)$ is the set of $n$-punctured points and the set of edges $E(\De)$ is a collection of disjoint\footnote{i.e., they don't intersect in the interior.} arcs connecting the punctured points; see Section~\ref{Fil-from-int} for the details. \end{definition}
+\begin{definition} Given integers $g\geq 0$ and $n>0$ with $2g+n\geq 3$, an \textbf{ideal triangulation} of $\Si_{g,n}$ is a triangulation $\De$ of the closed surface $\Si_g=\ov\Si_{g,n}$ such that the set of vertices $V$ is the set of punctured points and the set of edges $E$ is a collection of disjoint\footnote{i.e., they don't intersect in the interior.} arcs connecting the punctured points; see Section~\ref{Fil-from-int} for more details. \end{definition}

-\begin{definition} We say a Weil divisor\footnote{In general, any subvariety.} $D\subset X$ is toric if each irreducible component of $D$ is a toric variety and the intersection of any sub-collection of irreducible components is a toric face of each component.
-The \textbf{moment polytope complex} of a toric divisor is the complex obtained by gluing the moment polytopes of the irreducible components along their identified faces. \end{definition}
+\begin{definition} We say a Weil divisor\footnote{In general, any subvariety.} $D\subset X$ is toric if each irreducible component of $D$ is a toric variety and the intersection of any sub-collection of irreducible components is a toric stratum of each component.
+The \textbf{moment polytope complex} of a toric divisor is the complex obtained by gluing the moment polytopes of the irreducible components along their identified strata. \end{definition}